The Hear Our Olympics campaign seeks to protect the natural sounds of Olympic National Park, a rare refuge from noise pollution in the Northwest.

 National park advocates asked the U.S. Forest Service to deny the Navy's permit to expand noisy military jet training over Olympic's quietest places.

-Nearly 1,200 Took Action for Quiet Park Designation
+More than 1,200 Took Action for Quiet Park Designation

 Park advocates sent more than a thousand messages to Olympic Superintendent Sarah Creachbaum encouraging her to work toward a "Quiet Park" designation for Olympic National Park.